Thank You for Smoking (2005)

 Nick Naylor: Exactly!
 So perhaps instead of acting like sheep when it comes to cigarettes you should find out for yourself.

-Senator Dupree: Mr. Naylor, there's no need for theatrics.
+Senator Dupree: [during the Senate subcommittee] Mr. Naylor, there's no need for theatrics.

 Nick Naylor: I'm sorry.
 I just don't see the point in a warning label for something people already know.

 Senator Dupree: The warning symbol is a reminder, a reminder of the dangers of smoking cigarettes.

 Nick Naylor: Well, if we want to remind people of danger why don't we slap a skull and crossbones on all Boeing airplanes, Senator Lothridge.
 And all Fords, Senator Dupree.